jagreehal/trycatch-vs-neverthrow-vs-effect/README.md

 "Let's describe exactly what should happen, then let the system figure it out"

-Here's where things get interesting.
 What if you didn't write code to do things, but instead wrote code to describe what should be done?

 What if timeouts, retries, logging, and dependency injection weren't scattered throughout your code like confetti, but were declared upfront as policies?